 The euro retreated around half a percent from close to 2014 highs against the dollar, but was still up from its low for the year of $1.3476, which it touched on Feb.
 3. Wizman of Macquarie said, despite Draghi's latest comments, skepticism that the ECB would act suddenly kept the currency from falling further.

 The dollar hit session highs against the euro, Japanese yen, and Swiss franc after the Commerce Department said retail sales increased 1.1 percent in March, marking the biggest gain in 1-1/2 years as receipts rose in nearly all categories.

-The dollar was up 0.40 percent against the Japanese yen at 101.45.
-The dollar was down 0.30 percent against the Swiss franc to trade at 0.8790 francs.
+The strong data detracted from the yen's safe-haven appeal.
+The euro was last down 0.43 percent against the dollar at $1.3823.
+The dollar was last up 0.05 percent against the yen at 101.69, and was up 0.3 percent against the Swiss franc to trade at 0.8786 francs.

-The U.S. dollar index, which measures the dollar against six major currencies, gained 0.19 percent to 79.35.
+The U.S. dollar index, which measures the dollar against six major currencies, was last up 0.32 percent.

 The retail sales data helped support the dollar's gains, although it had a limited impact after last week's release of minutes from the Federal Reserve's latest policy meeting, which suggested the central bank would remain dovish, said Brian Dangerfield, currency strategist at RBS Securities in Stamford, Connecticut.

 The dollar also advanced nearly 1 percent against the Russian rouble on escalating geopolitical tensions surrounding Russia and Ukraine.
 Pro-Russian separatists on Monday ignored an ultimatum to leave occupied government buildings in eastern Ukraine while another group of rebels attacked a police headquarters.

 The dollar was last up 0.83 percent against the ruble to trade at 35.92 rubles.